Top 7 Cool Neighborhoods in Seattle You’d Want to Live In

 Downtown Is the First of the Cool Neighborhoods in Seattle

 Let’s open it up with a bang and first suggest the very heart of the city.
 If you’re a fun-seeking upbeat individual who shines among the hustle and bustle of urbanism, you should make your local move to the Downtown area.
-Countless job opportunities, Seattle’s best cafes and restaurants at a walking distance, a fantastic Pike Place Market, and so much more is a promise that your life will be anything but boring.
+Countless job opportunities, amazing cafes, bars, and restaurants at walking distance, the fantastic Pike Place Market, and so much more is a promise that your life will be anything but boring.

 Keep a Few Things in Mind

-Yet Downton, with all its vibrant appeal, has its downs, pun not intended.
-It’s nothing to keep you from settling here, but be aware that this area is inevitably one of the priciest neighborhoods in Seattle, and its outskirts are considered a tad risky, especially at night.
+Living in downtown Seattle, with all its vibrant appeal, has its drawbacks.
+Are you wondering: What are the bad areas of Seattle and is Downtown one of them?
+It’s nothing to keep you from settling here, but be aware that this area is inevitably one of the priciest locations in the city, and its outskirts are considered a tad risky, especially at night.
+If you’re looking at your moving expenses checklist in despair because your budget is limited, and you’re planning quiet family life, better consider some of the affordable Seattle suburbs.

 Fremont – For Those With a Sense of Adventure

 Keeping it lively, our next entry is the Fremont neighborhood, or the Center of the Universe, as it likes to call itself.
-Fremont is also best suited for outgoing, adventurous types, and it is a slightly less mainstream home than our previous entry.
+Fremont is also best suited for outgoing, adventurous types, and it is a slightly less mainstream location than our previous entry.
+In some of the local foodie spots, you can try the best takeout in Seattle.
+You’ll definitely forget about moving stress in no time with the amenities that this place offers.

 Versatile Is the Way in Fremont